 The University recognizes that individuals with disabilities may require assistance with alerting, evacuating, and sheltering in the event of an emergency.
 The University therefore asks all individuals who may need assistance in an emergency to self-identify themselves to the University.
 Once an individual has self-identified, the University shall work with the individual to develop a personal emergency plan that includes specific evacuation procedures, sheltering procedures, and means of communication in the event of an emergency.
 The University is also committed to training its employees to identify and assist persons who may need assistance in an emergency.

 Environmental Health and Safety is responsible for:

-- Collecting information electronically submitted for Self-Identification Questionnaire from University of Chicago employees;
+- Collecting information which has been electronically submitted via the Self-Identification Questionnaire for University of Chicago employees;

 - Providing student information to the Campus and Student Life Director for Student Disability Services;